 “Today’s ruling is a huge win for the entire state of Florida.
 As Governor, protecting the families whose livelihoods rely on the Apalachicola Bay has been a top priority.
 For nearly thirty years and under five governors, Florida has been fighting for its fair share of water from Georgia," Scott said.
 "After decades of failed negotiations, we took our historic action to protect families all the way to the U.S. Supreme Court.
 I am glad that the court ruled in Florida’s favor today and we look forward to further securing a healthy Apalachicola Bay while protecting the thousands of jobs that depend on this natural resource.
 The best interest of these families will always come first.”

-WASHINGTON (AP) - The Latest on escalating rhetoric between…
+TEHRAN, Iran (AP) - The Latest on attack on Iranian military…

 WASHINGTON (AP) - The head of the federal disaster response agency…